zpainter/iassist/content/about/general-assembly-minutes-1992.md

 Also, better information on release dates should be made available.
-E.g., the Current Population Survey data files are not acquired soon enough, and once acquired, should be released twice, once as a hierarchical file, and a second time in the final \'flattened\' version.
+E.g., the Current Population Survey data files are not acquired soon enough, and once acquired, should be released twice, once as a hierarchical file, and a second time in the final 'flattened' version.
 Scanned documentation is difficult to use, and difficult to print.
 And there is no documentation of the print control characters that occur in scanned documentation.
 There are problems with bibliographic citations -